Hermann Flade

 Hermann Flade (22 May 1932 - 16 May 1980) was a German political scientist.

 Flade was born in Würzburg.
-When aged 18 he was the victim of a show trial in Dresden in 1951 at which he was sentenced to death after he had been caught distributing sheets/pamphlets objecting to the undemocratic nature of the 1950 general election in the German Democratic Republic (GDR).
+At the age of 18, he was the victim of a show trial in Dresden in 1951 at which he was sentenced to death after he had been caught distributing sheets/pamphlets objecting to the undemocratic nature of the 1950 general election in the German Democratic Republic (GDR).
 The show trial and the court verdict resonated well beyond the borders of the GDR, attracting a level of publicity that ensured Flade a permanent place in the history of the regime.
 Flade's death sentence was later reduced to 15 years in prison.

 Life

 Growing up

 Hermann Flade was born in 1932 in Lower Franconia in the north-western part of Bavaria.
 In 1936 he moved with his mother and stepfather to a small industrial town called Olbernhau in the mining region of Saxony, near the border with Bohemia.
 He started his schooling there before the family moved some 80 km (50 miles) away to Dresden in 1942.
 Flade's parents instilled in him a strong commitment to Roman Catholicism.

 In the year that Flade moved to Dreden, he joined the German Youth section of the Hitler Youth movement.
 Two years later, he resigned from the movement, which in the context of the times was a bold and unusual step for a twelve-year-old.
 In 1944 Flade progressed to secondary school.
 After February 1945, when Dresden was fire bombed, he and his mother returned to Olbernhau.

 In October 1949, at his own instigation, he took a year out from school in order to work in the Soviet-controlled uranium mines nearby.
 This gave him first-hand experience with the appalling conditions in the mines and enabled him to provide financial support for his family.
 A year later, wishing to return to school in October 1950, he found himself enrolled in the Freie Deutsche Jugend (FDJ / Free German Youth), which was in effect the youth wing of the country's ruling Sozialistische Einheitspartei Deutschlands (SED / Socialist Unity Party of Germany).
 During this time Flade also became friendly with the priest Arthur Lange, a refugee from Silesia who would come to exercise significant influence over him.